p-feucht/WI2020/Teams/Spacelytics/README.md

 ## Getting Started 🎉

 ### Development 💻
-**❗ Important ❗**: LogIn and LogOut doesn´t work in dev mode because the prod url is assigned on github.
+**❗ Important ❗**: LogIn and LogOut doesn´t work in dev mode(callback that is defined in the oauth application settings on github links to prod url)
 ````bash
 # Clone the repo and cd into the right directory
 git clone https://github.com/p-feucht/WI2020.git